 Similarly, alimentum caters for newborns up to 12 months of age after which, hopefully, you will be able to switch to traditional formulas after baby has outgrown his sensitivity stage.

-In terms of nutrients, like nutramigen, it has everything baby's body needs including DHA and ARA, special nutrients that are found in breast milk that are important for helping support brain and eye development.
+In terms of nutrients, like Nutramigen, it has everything a baby's body needs including DHA and ARA, special nutrients that are found in breast milk vital for supporting brain and eye development.

 Alimentum claims to start working within 24 hours, though there is no guarantee to this.
 This is because different babies have different preference - it could be very well that your little one may reject the alimentum due to its taste or smell, but for those that can accept it, it will be a relief to know that it provides almost instant relief in just 24 hours.

 To some, it can be pretty nasty but babies generally seem to be quite accepting of it since most have never been exposed to much other tastes, so that is a relief.

 However, when it comes to your baby with special dietary needs, we think choosing one that works best on him/her is the priority as opposed to choosing based on price.
 And it is only a few cents difference, anyway.

 Powdered infant formulas like the alimentum are not sterile so they should not be fed to premature infants or infants who might have immune problems unless directed and supervised by your baby's doctor.

 At A Glance ... (if you just want to know the difference between enfamil and similac)

-Case varies according to baby
+Case varies depending on baby

-Case varies according to baby
+Case varies depending on baby